Robert A. Hill

 In Search of Sparsity: Bayesian Sparse Factor Models and the Factor Zoo (JMP)

-with Fahiz Baba-Yara (Indiana University)
+with Fahiz Baba-Yara (Indiana University) and Massimiliano Bondatti (CUNEF)

 Panel Thresholds Predictive Regressions: An Application to Emerging Market Exchange Rates